fi-uba-t3/kero/docs/user-guide.md

-## User guide to KERO
+# User guide to KERO

-This guide is aimed to KERO end users and provides information on how to access and use the different services provided.
+This guide is aimed for KERO final users and provides information on how to access and use the different services provided.

+## Remote desktop service

-## Login in and accessing a desktop
+### Login in and accessing a desktop

 TODO